Baby with a Montessori Mirror

 Where Should You Place Your Montessori Mirror?

 Montessori mirrors are designed to help your baby discover the world around them, so you’ll want to place it in a spot where your child spends the most time.
-These are the most popular spots for a newborn to toddlers.
+These are the most popular spots for newborns to toddlers.

 • In the Bathroom